SeasonalCat/DungeonPatronGame/README.md

 # Recent Changes

+### 26 Jan 2021

+- Show the former party of dead heroes on the leaderboard
+- Parties enter the dungeon from a queue
+- The next party in the queue is shown on the parties page

 ### 25 Jan 2021

 - Username and current funds are always displayed on top navbar at all screen sizes